Industry is a key sector for GHG mitigation

 - The broadening with groups also from non-IETS countries in the form five new sponsors from Italy, Ireland, Colombia and Japan.

-- The very active participation from our new member Canada.
+- The very active participation from our new member countries.

 - The initiation of two new annexes, one focusing on electrification in industry and one on digitalization and related technologies as well as the new task on decision support tools in Annex XI.

-- The high interest from all IETS countries in most of the new annexes/tasks.”
+- The high interest from all IETS countries in our ongoing and planned annexes/tasks.”

 Finally, what are your wishes for 2019?